Causal Collaborative Filtering: Experiments

 \subsubsection{\textbf{Counterfactual Constraint Threshold}}

-The counterfactual constraint threshold (i.e. $\epsilon$ in Eq.\eqref{eq:discrete} and $\epsilon_1$ in Eq.\eqref{eq:continuous}) controls how rigorous is the constraint.
-After converting the counterfactual constraint into the optimization loss (Eq.\eqref{eq:discrete_learning}\eqref{eq:continuous_learning}), the constraint loss will not be optimized when the difference is already less than the threshold.
-Smaller threshold is supposed to result in closer prediction scores between counterfactual examples and the real example, while larger threshold will lead to a more relaxed constraint.

-We plot the nDCG@10 with different threshold in Figure \ref{fig:epsilon}.
-We see that the performance would first increase and then decrease and finally tend to be flat when the threshold is large enough.
-When the threshold is too small, the constraint would be too tight and it only allows for small variations between counterfactual and real examples' predictions.
-This makes the model less capable of handling the potential errors in counterfactual examples and thus leads to only slightly improved or even slightly decreased performance.
-When the threshold is too large, we are actually applying no counterfactual constraint, since the difference would always be smaller than the threshold and thus the $L_c$ in Eq.\eqref{eq:discrete_learning} and \eqref{eq:continuous_learning} would be 0 in most cases.
+The counterfactual constraint threshold (i.e. $\epsilon$ in Eq.\eqref{eq:discrete} and $\epsilon_1$ in Eq.\eqref{eq:continuous}) controls how rigorous the constraint is.
+We plot nDCG@10 with different threshold in Figure \ref{fig:epsilon}.
+We see that the performance first getting better and then worse and finally tend to be flat when the threshold is large enough.
+When the threshold is too small, the constraint would be too tight and it makes the model less capable of handling the potential errors in counterfactual examples.
+When the threshold is too large, we are actually applying no constraint, since the difference between real and counterfactual examples' prediction would always be smaller than the threshold, and thus the $L_c$ in Eq.\eqref{eq:discrete_learning} and \eqref{eq:continuous_learning} would be 0 in most cases.
 As a result, the performance becomes relatively flat when the threshold is large enough.